Joseph-Alp/Chem-308-Portfolio/README.md

 This portfolio is separated into two areas: The quantum mechanical principles explained, and the MatLab code used to investigate their inqueries.

-# Introduction Table of Contents.
+# Introduction Table of Contents

 1. [Vectors & Quantum State Descriptors](/Master1.md)
 1. [Observable Operator Properties](/Master2.md)